Mogollon, New Mexico – Surviving All Odds

 Mogollon Mill and Mine, 1940, Lee Russell

-During these days, Mogollon also earned a reputation as one of the wildest mining towns in the West, as gamblers, stage-coach robbers, claim jumpers, and gunmen were all called the mining camp home.
+During these days, Mogollon also earned a reputation as one of the wildest mining towns in the West, as gamblers, stagecoach robbers, claim jumpers, and gunmen all called the mining camp home.

-From its earliest days, Mogollon was plagued with fire and flood.
-The first big fire occurred in 1894, wiping out most of the town buildings.
+From its earliest days, Mogollon was plagued by fire and flood.
+The first major fire occurred in 1894, destroying most of the town’s buildings.
 However, Mogollon’s citizens persevered, rebuilding, this time, with brick and adobe.
 That same year, the mining camp also suffered from a devastating flood from the melting snows and heavy spring rains.
 Other floods would follow in 1896, 1899, and 1914, all taking with them homes, mining operations, and some of the town residents as the swift waters overflowed from Silver Creek.
-More fires would also occur in 1904, 1910, 1915, and 1942, resulting in yet more devastation to the town.
+More fires occurred in 1904, 1910, 1915, and 1942, resulting in yet more devastation to the town.

 Mogollon, New Mexico Main Street